alecbrando/alecbrando/README.md

 ## About me
 Software Engineer as well as dedicated Power Lifter 🦾.
-I love working with React, React Native / Redux and Python.
-Seeking an opportunity to bring a diverse skill set and innovative ideas from thinking out of the box to finding unique solutions in a pragmatic way in developing for a software engineering company.
+Been all over the map with different frameworks but my go to currently is android!

 ## Stack I work with
 <code><img height="50" src="https://www.vectorlogo.zone/logos/reactjs/reactjs-ar21.svg"></code>